 To fulfill the HASS Requirement, each student must complete eight HASS subjects designated as counting towards the Requirement.
 Students are expected to complete at least one HASS subject each semester until the eight required subjects are complete.
 There are three components to the HASS Requirement: Distribution, Concentration, and HASS Electives.

 Distribution Component (3 subjects)

-All undergraduates are required to take three HASS distribution subjects, one each from each of the three categories: Arts, Humanities, and Social Sciences to complete the Distribution Component of the HASS Requirement.
+All undergraduates are required to take three HASS Distribution subjects, one from each of the three categories: Arts, Humanities, and Social Sciences to complete the Distribution Component of the HASS Requirement.

 Concentration Component (3 or 4 subjects)

 All undergraduates must complete a HASS Concentration of 3-4 subjects (some fields require 3, some 4) that together provide an increased knowledge in that particular field.
-Students must select a field of concentration and submit a proposal form by the end of the first week second semester junior year.
-One subject may be counted toward both the distribution and concentration components with the permission of the concentration advisor.
+Students must select a field of Concentration and submit a proposal form by the end of the first week second term junior year.
+One subject may be counted toward both the Distribution and Concentration Components with the permission of the Concentration Advisor.

 HASS Elective (1 or 2 subjects)

 The remainder of the eight-subject HASS Requirement can be fulfilled with subjects of the student's choosing from any HASS category (HASS-A, HASS-H, or HASS-S) or subjects designated as HASS Elective (HASS-E).